-Create and Maintain Diversity, Equity, and Inclusion in all Cultural Heritage Stewardship Programs by:

-- inviting and encouraging broad community participation, - documenting and amplifying the full community story, and - measuring the impact across the entire community. - 2.
-Increase awareness of and appreciation for the City's historic and cultural resources through: - collaborative partnerships, - educational initiatives, - identification, interpretation, and recognition programs, and - ongoing community engagement and outreach. - 3.
-Foster a balance between preservation and development through policies that encourage: - retention of long-term residents and local businesses, - protection of tangible and intangible resources that Richmonders value, - sustainable growth, - economic development and job creation, - heritage tourism, and - affordable neighborhoods and housing options for Richmonders.
+- 1. Create and maintain Diversity, Equity, and Inclusion in all Cultural Heritage Stewardship Programs by: - meeting the community where it is and inviting all communities to the table - documenting and amplifying the full community story - measuring the impact of implementation across the entire community - 2.
+Increase awareness of and appreciation for the city's historic and cultural resources through: - collaborative partnerships - educational initiatives - identification, interpretation, and recognition programs - ongoing community engagement and outreach - 3.
+Retain Richmond's identity through policies that encourage: - growth at a pace and scale that is sustainable (as defined in R300) for the city and community - retention of long-term residents and local businesses - protection of tangible and intangible resources that Richmonders value - economic development and job creation - heritage tourism - attainable housing options for all Richmonders